 - Blade workstation-If the sender is a blade workstation, then its NVIDIA driver exposes all display outputs to the operating system as if they have monitors attached.
 The resolutions provided by the NVIDIA driver cover a broad range of settings and should meet most user needs.
-If the desired resolution is not available, see Adding custom resolutions on page 39. - Virtual workstation-If the sender is a virtual workstation with a hypervisor, the NVIDIA driver presents a single display to the operating system.
+If the desired resolution is not available, see Adding custom resolutions on page 42. - Virtual workstation-If the sender is a virtual workstation with a hypervisor, the NVIDIA driver presents a single display to the operating system.
 The resolutions provided by the NVIDIA driver cover a broad range of settings and should meet most user needs.
 If you are using a single display at the receiver, no further action is required.
-If you need to configure additional resolutions and/or make additional displays available, see NVIDIA resolution-matching (Windows-based senders with NVIDIA graphics only) on page 38. - Traditional workstation-If the sender is a traditional workstation, then its NVIDIA driver expects to find a display attached to one or more outputs.
+If you need to configure additional resolutions and/or make additional displays available, see NVIDIA resolution-matching (Windows-based senders with NVIDIA graphics only) on page 41. - Traditional workstation-If the sender is a traditional workstation, then its NVIDIA driver expects to find a display attached to one or more outputs.
 When it does, it queries the EDID (Extended Display Information Data) information from the display for its supported resolutions and makes the display and resolutions available to the operating system.
 On Windows 7, if there is not a display attached, the NVIDIA driver reverts to a single VGA output with basic display resolutions.
-On Windows 10, resolution matching is enabled by default and appropriate EDID files are created automatically and used for the duration of the RGS connection.
-The property AllowNvidiaResolutionMatching is enabled by default on Windows 10 but must be enabled on Windows 7.
 For servers, rack-mounted workstations, and non-NVIDIA graphics, use an EDID emulator device or create an EDID file to allow resolution matching.
-See Creating and applying an EDID file on page 39 and Matching display resolution and layout (Windows-based sender) on page 37 for more information.
+See Creating and applying an EDID file on page 41 and Matching display resolution and layout (Windows-based sender) on page 40 for more information.
 Alternatively, RGS will load EDID files automatically.
-See NVIDIA resolution-matching (Windows-based senders with NVIDIA graphics only) on page 38.
+See NVIDIA resolution-matching (Windows-based senders with NVIDIA graphics only) on page 41. - Headless workstation-When connecting to a workstation that has no physical displays connected, RGS requires that an EDID be loaded first.
+RGS can be configured to automatically load a custom EDID which supports most resolutions up to 4k.
+To enable automatic EDID loading on headless workstations with Nvidia GPU: - In rgsenderconfig, Set Rgsender.Compatibility.Displays.ForceEdidOnHeadless to 1. - 2.
+Restart the RGS Sender service.